okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 #### Find Users

 Finds users who match the specified query.
-To ensure optimal performance, we recommend using a [search parameter](#list-users-with-search) instead.
+To ensure optimal performance, Okta recommends using a [search parameter](#list-users-with-search) instead.

 Use the `q` parameter for a simple lookup of users by name, for example when creating a people picker.
 The value of `q` is matched against `firstName`, `lastName`, or `email`.